9 Best Things To Do in Saba: Gin & Tonics to Turtles

 One of the top things to do in Saba: hiking the Sandy Cruz Trail

-The most popular hike is Mt.
-Scenery, which is the highest point in the Dutch Kingdom.
+The most famous hike is Mount Scenery, the highest point in the Dutch Kingdom.

 04- Have Dinner in the Bird’s Nest